Justin Meram

-Justin Meram (جستن حكمت عزيز ميرام; born December 4, 1988) is a former professional footballer who played as a winger.
+Justin Meram (جستن حكمت عزيز ميرام; born December 4, 1988), known as Justin Hikmat Azeez Meram in Iraq, is an Iraqi former professional footballer who played as a winger.
 Born in the United States, he played for the Iraq national team.

 Career

 College and amateur

 Meram attended Eisenhower High School in Michigan, and played for local side Vardar, before going on to play two years of college soccer at Yavapai College in Arizona.
 Meram was a program standout at Yavapai, leading his team to back-to-back NJCAA National Championships, earning 2008 National Junior College Player of the Year honors, being named a NSCAA and NJCAA All-American, earning ACCAC Conference Player of the Year honors, and being named MVP at both the national and regional tournaments during the 2007 season, while setting a school record for points and finished second all-time in goals and assists.

 He transferred to the University of Michigan as a junior in 2009, where he was named to the All-Big Ten second team both years, and to the NSCAA All-GreatLakes Region second team in his senior year in 2010.
 He finished his college career with 24 goals and 14 assists in 41 games for the Wolverines.

 During his college years in Arizona, Meram also played with the Arizona Sahuaros, both in the National Premier Soccer League and in local amateur USASA competitions.